Beyond Reward: Offline Preference-guided Policy Optimization: Introduction

 In the context of offline preference-based reinforcement learning (PbRL), where access to an offline dataset and labeled preferences between the offline trajectories is available, a common approach is to combine previous online PbRL methods with off-the-shelf offline RL algorithms~\citep{shin2021offline}.
 This two-step strategy, as illustrated in Fig.\ref{fig:pbrl-vs-oppo} (left), typically involves training a reward function using the Bradley-Terry model~\citep{Bradley1952RankAO} in a supervised manner, followed by training the policy with any offline RL algorithm on the transitions relabeled via the learned reward function.
 However, the practice of separately learning a reward function that explains expert preferences may not directly instruct the policy on how to act optimally.
 This is because preference labels define the PbRL task, and the goal is to learn the most preferred trajectory by the annotator rather than to maximize the cumulative discounted proxy rewards of the policy rollouts.
 In cases of complex tasks, such as non-Markovian tasks, scalar rewards may create an information bottleneck in policy improvement, resulting in suboptimal behavior~\citep{vamplew2022scalar}.
 Additionally, an isolated policy optimization may exploit loopholes in miscalibrated reward functions, leading to undesirable behaviors.
 Given these limitations, it is reasonable to question the necessity of learning a reward function, especially considering that it may not directly yield the optimal policy.

 To achieve this objective, we present the offline preference-guided policy optimization (OPPO) approach, which is a one-step paradigm that simultaneously models offline preferences and learns the optimal decision policy without requiring the separate learning of a reward function (as illustrated in Figure \ref{fig:pbrl-vs-oppo} right).
 This is achieved through the use of two objectives: an offline hindsight information matching objective and a preference modeling objective.
 By iteratively optimizing these objectives, we derive a contextual policy $\pi(\ba|\bs,\bz)$ to model the offline data and an optimal context $\bz^*$ to model the preference.
 The main focus of OPPO is on both learning a high-dimensional $\bz$-space and evaluating policies within such space.
-This high-dimensional $\bz$-space captures more task-related information than a scalar reward, making it a more effective approach.
 This high-dimensional $\bz$-space captures more task-related information compared to scalar reward, making it ideal for policy optimization purposes.
-Furthermore, the optimal policy is obtained by conditioning the contextual policy $\pi(\ba|\bs,\bz^*)$ on the learned optimal context $\bz^*$.
+Furthermore, the optimal policy is obtained by conditioning the contextual policy $\pi(\ba|\bs,\bz)$ on the learned optimal context $\bz^*$.

 Our main contribution can be summarized as follows.
 Firstly, we propose OPPO, a concise, stable, and one-step offline PbRL paradigm that avoids the need for separate reward function learning.
 Secondly, we present an instance of a preference-based hindsight information matching objective and a novel preference modeling objective over the context.
 Finally, extensive experiments are conducted to demonstrate the superiority of OPPO over previous competitive baselines and to analyze its performance.